DimSpathoulas/Point_Cloud_Feature_Extractor/README.md

 # Point Cloud Feature extraction based on detections
 Part of my master thesis.

-This module is dedicated to extracting 3d detections and their re-presenting point cloud features.
+This module is dedicated to extracting 3d detections and their representing point cloud features based on a pre-trained centerpoint detector

 pcet/datasets/nuscenes/nuscenes_dataset.py 38, 44, 119